Peter Fonda as Larry Rayder, wannabe NASCAR driver and small-time robber

 What’d He Wear?

-Larry wears a blue denim cotton shirt with white snaps down the front and Western-stype pointed front yokes.
-Below each yoke is a patch pocket with a small but deeply-pointed flap; each flap closes with a white snap matching those down the front of the shirt, although Larry tends to leave the snaps open.
-The shirt’s large collar has long points.
+Larry wears an indigo-blue denim cotton shirt with white-finished snaps down the front placket and Western-style pointed front yokes.
+Below each yoke is a patch pocket covered a small, pointed flap that closes with a white snap matching those down the front of the shirt, although Larry tends to leave the pocket flaps unsnapped.

-The shirt’s long sleeves end with squared cuffs that close with three white snaps.
+The long sleeves are finished with squared cuffs that close with three white-finished snaps matching those on the pocket flaps and placket.

 Larry’s Racing Gear